 Hitchin' Post RV Park and Motel

-Located only five miles south of Las Vegas Motor Speedway, Hitchin’ Post RV Park offers nearly 200 full hookup RV sites that also contain TV cable hookups and wireless internet access.
+Located only five miles south of Las Vegas Motor Speedway, Hitchin' Post RV Park offers nearly 200 full hookup RV sites that also contain TV cable hookups and wireless internet access.
 The bathrooms, showers, and laundry facilities are new and extremely clean.
-Hitchin’ Post also houses several other amenities and features such as heated swimming pool, fitness center, gas delivery and dog runs.
+Hitchin' Post also houses several other amenities and features such as a heated swimming pool, fitness center, gas delivery, and dog runs.
 A great RV park with plenty of amenities closes to the action.

 Main Street Station RV Park

 Located in the heart of Vegas, Main Street Station RV Park is your best way to be near the track and the Las Vegas strip for plenty of fun.
 Not a lot of bells and whistles as Main Street but you do get a level and concrete pad outfitted with full utility hookups.
 You also get bathrooms, showers and laundry facilities to help clean up after a fun day at the track or night on the strip.
-Main Street Station is more for adults and not as family friendly as other nearby options.
+Main Street Station is more for adults and not as family-friendly as other nearby options.